Dangertech/userlog/README.md

 ## What.
-userlog allows you to easily log the activity of your shell scripts in a simple, human-readable format.
+userlog allows you to easily log the activity of your shell scripts in a **simple, human-readable format**.
 It is meant to be used in environments you leave alone for a long time and want to make sure everything executes correctly.
-I personally use it to log the activity of my Raspberry Pi and created it for exactly that purpose.
+I personally use it to log the activity of my **Raspberry Pi** and created it for exactly that purpose.

 ## Usage.